YoQuieroAyudar/fundraising-API-Interfaces/README.md

 # API
 YoQuieroAyudar/JeVaisAider/IWantToHelp is a API-Driven, Charity Donation Service

-We are a non-profit association that collects donations from 2 to 10 € of users of mobile app for all the organizations (associations and foundations) that participate in the program.
+We are a non-profit association that collects donations from 2 to 10 € of users for all the solidarious entity (associations and foundations) that participate in the program.
 The donations are entirely given to the organizations for which the membership is totally free.
 In England IWantToHelp, in France, association Je Vais Aider, in Spain, asociación Micro Hucha Solidaria.
 More countries will come.
 All donations are API based defined in api.yml.
-We are building a service to easily make donations to world charities.
+We are building a service to easily and securely make donations to world charities.

 - `Swagger` is for API service definition http://editor.swagger.io/
 - `USER` stands for natural user who make donations.
 No VAT tax applies for this entity.